-The Vietnamese beef and green mango salad are one of the basic Vietnamese salad recipes.
+The Vietnamese beef and green mango salad are some of the basic Vietnamese salad recipes.
 This recipe is also a great example of the Vietnamese philosophy of food.
-You can read more about the Vietnamese philosophy of food by reading our blog on The Philosophy of Vietnamese Cuisine by clicking here.
+You can read more about the Vietnamese food philosophy by reading our blog on The Philosophy of Vietnamese Cuisine by clicking here.

 Vietnamese Beef and Green Mango Salad Recipe Notes

 Here are a few things to remember when you are making this Vietnamese Beef and Green Mango Salad.

 - Green Mango – It is best if you can use fresh green mango.
 A green mango in Thailand is an actual green mango.
 You may be able to find one at your Asian grocery store.
 In Vietnam, the green mango is as it says a raw mango or mango that is not ripe So if you cannot find a green mango you can try to find a mango that is very hard and not ripe or mushy.

 - Beef – You can choose any cut of beef that you prefer.
 Try to slice it very thin as it helps with the marinate and also cuts down on the cooking time.
 It is important the beef is marinated as then it will have flavor.

 - Sugar – This recipe calls for a lot of sugar, but if you want to make it sugar-free you can consider using the sugar-free all-natural monk fruit sugar.
 You can find out more about monk fruit sugar by reading our blog on What is Monk Fruit Sugar? by clicking here.

 - Vietnamese Basil – If you cannot find Vietnamese basil at a local Asian grocery store, you can also use Thai basil.
 You can buy fresh Thai Basil on Amazon by clicking here.
 You can also use another kind of fresh basil, but just make sure it is not bitter.